 Workshops and Events

-Master Gardener — This program benefits schools, community gardens, youth programs, environmental education programs, farmers markets, and much more.
+Master Gardener — This Extension program benefits schools, community gardens, youth programs, environmental education programs, farmers markets, and much more.

 Education for Children and Families — Minnesota Landscape Arboretum — Experiential education for children in gardens.

-School Garden 101 (649 K PDF) — In October 2013, school staff worked to tie garden learning to the classroom, and harvest to the cafeteria.
+School Garden 101 — In October 2013, school staff across Minnesota worked to tie garden learning to the classroom, and harvest to the cafeteria.
 Participants gained continuing education hours while connecting to other schools and building their skill set.
 This course was for groups of school staff to: build understanding of basic gardening principles, connect gardening principles to school activities and curricula, and support the creation and maintenance of school gardens with ideas and planning time.
-For additional information, contact Anne Dybsetter, email@example.com
+For additional information, contact Anne Dybsetter, firstname.lastname@example.org

 Gardening Matters — Supports the sustainable development of community gardens and schoolyard gardens for producing fresh produce, being a learning site for healthier eating, and engaging community and youth in active, healthier living.